coltongrainger/quamash/refcards/maths-GRE.md

 - A: It is $\mathbf{r} -\mathbf{r}_0$, i.e. ``to the point, from the source.''
 - Q: Classically define an ellipse.
 - A: An ellipse is the set of points in the plane such that the sum of the distances from every point on the ellipse to two given fixed points (the foci) is a constant.
 (And to avoid a degenerate case, the constant sum must be greater than the distance between the foci.)
-- Q: Describe the \emphfeatures of an ellipse.
+- Q: Describe the features of an ellipse.
 - A: The longer symmetry axis of an ellipse is called the major axis (on which the foci are located), the shorter one is the minor axis.
 The endpoints of the major axis are the vertices.
 The eccentricity of an ellipse is the ratio of the length of the segment connecting the foci to the length of the minor axis.
 - Q: What is the standard equation of an ellipse centered at the origin---with axes parallel to the coordinate axes?
 - A: It is $$\frac{x^2}{a^2} + \frac{y^2}{b^2} = 1. $$